-I put the Dallas in a chain with Fab Filter Pro C, Pro R and Pro Q and in no time I had a pretty workable chicken picking country tone.
 When pushed by the compressor out front, the amp responded nicely with a country clean that had some push.
 From there I went from southern rock to Dire Straits and The Cure, all of it was pretty easy to dial in and sounded pretty close.
 The cleans and driven cleans are nice as is but when adding some nice 212, 112 and 410 (guitar not bass) open and closed back IRs.
 The picking response is pretty crisp and lively but to really bring out the full quality, outside IRs were needed.

-When I hit the boost pedal and took some time to tweak things, BOOM, the amp really showed another side.
-I didn’t know this train stopped in 1986 but all of the sudden I was in hair metal heaven with the Dallas.
+When I hit the boost pedal and took some time to tweak things and all of the sudden I was in hair metal heaven with the Dallas.
 Sometimes you get surprised by a piece of gear when it gives you something you didn’t expect it to in a good way.
 Like finding an extra burger patty in your burger or finding money in an old pair of shorts.
 This unexpected trip down to Mulletville is a welcomed one.
 The onboard boost section is pretty decent but the Dallas also seemed to match up really well with a number of boost and drive pedals for blues, rock and a lot more.

-Like the Archon, I was so impressed that I am giving it a great score despite the Waves installation torture chamber.
-It’s incredible and I have used it a lot since the review.
-I have used it for clean but I really fell for the driven version of the Dallas.
-I used it for blues, classic rock, a couple brit pop type songs and I pull the Dallas out when I feel like playing along to some classic rock.
+The Dallas can provide a lot of great tones and I have used it a lot since it’s release.
+I have used it for clean but it really shines when the amp is pushed and driven.
+I used it for blues, southern rock, classic rock, a couple brit pop type songs and I pull the Dallas out when I feel like playing along to some classic rock.
 It’s not the most versatile plugin ever but it does what it does really well.

-There is a lot of value in 2/3 of the amps in the PRS Supermodels bundle goes on sale for real low prices fairly often.
+There is a lot of value in 2/3 of the amps in the PRS Supermodels bundle and it goes on sale for real low prices fairly often.
 Keep and eye on the Waves sales and you will likely see the amps on for a steal.